OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 This cache is necessary to perform damping and smoothing operations - among others.

-Finally, we have _tranformers_, that transform NMEA data into another (proprietary) format, and then behave like a a regular _forwarder_ to provide them to whoever is interested.
+Finally, we have _transformers_, that transform NMEA data into another (proprietary) format, and then behave like a a regular _forwarder_ to provide them to whoever is interested.
  A _transformer_ is also a _forwarder_.
 See below examples of `transformers`.

 ##### Examples